Ministry of Health (Saudi Arabia): Ministry's Response to COVID-19

-In a success story, Hajj for the year 1441 AH (2020G) was organized with great efforts and cooperation of the authorities under these exceptional circumstances.
+Hajj for the year 1441 AH (2020G) was organized with many efforts and cooperation of the authorities under these exceptional circumstances.
 The Kingdom applied meticulous and multi-stage procedures to select a limited number of pilgrims from different nationalities from within the Kingdom, with the aim of reducing and preventing health risks for pilgrims and workers.
 This included close monitoring and conducting tests before, during, and after the Hajj period for the selected few.
-As a result, the Kingdom organized a healthy, safe Hajj with no COVID-19 reported cases.
+There were no COVID-19 reported cases.